 Warrior cat the long march – This is a continuation of the Warrior cat story.
 This is Part 9.
 The Warrior cats need to move on to escape twolegs who are coming after them to eradicate the feral cat vermin…. go to Part 1 of this story, the Warrior Cat…..

 They set out.
 There was no fuss, no delay.
 There were no possessions to bring after all.
-Everything a cat had was inside or on him.
-Everything he enjoyed and used to survive was there for all alike.
+Everything a cat has and needs is inside or on him.
+Everything he enjoys and uses to survive is there for all alike.

 It was dusk, the best time to begin the long march to a new but temporary sanctuary.
 The light was thin, signaling the beginning of the melancholy tenderness of a season that warned them of winter to come and a time when they knew that some warrior cats would die, as die they must in tune with the seasons.